michaelmusty/.dotfiles/README.markdown

     that don’t actually worry you, exiting with 0 anyway.
 *   `maybe(1)` is like `true(1)` or `false(1)`; given a probability of success,
     it exits with success or failure.
 Good for quick tests.
-*   `plenv-modules-update` retrieves a list of installed modules from [`plenv`](https://github.com/tokuhirom/plenv), filters out any modules in `~/.plenv/non-cpan-modules`, and updates them all.
+*   `plmu` retrieves a list of installed modules from [`plenv`](https://github.com/tokuhirom/plenv), filters out any modules in `~/.plenv/non-cpan-modules`, and updates them all.
 *   `stbl(1)` strips a trailing blank line from the files in its arguments.